A Cohomological Perspective on Algebraic Quantum Field Theory: Introduction

 The category $\Loc$ is monoidal under the operation of disjoint union of spacetimes.
 Einstein causality is almost equivalent to requiring $\A$ to be a monoidal functor (see \cite{bfir2014}).

 If $\Xc\subset\Loc$ is a small category whose inclusion is an equivalence of categories, then an LCQFT can equivalently be described as a functor $\A:\Xc\to\Alg$.
 For example, $\Xc$ could be the subcategory of spacetimes whose underlying manifolds are submanifolds of $\R^{2n+1}$.
+The results of \cite{m-s} imply that $\Loc$ is equivalent to the small subcategory of globally hyperbolic submanifolds of Minkowski spacetime (of sufficiently large dimension).

 A QFT on a fixed manifold, $M\in\Obj(\Loc)$, can also be encoded as a functor.
 If $\Xc\subset\Loc$ is the subcategory of spacetimes that happen to be open subsets of $M$, then a QFT on $M$ can be encoded as a functor $\A:\Xc\to\Alg$.
 Einstein causality and the time slice axiom are perfectly meaningful conditions on such a functor.
-Note that this encodes the action of any oriented, time oriented isometries of $M$.
+Note that this encodes the action of any oriented, time-oriented isometries of $M$.
 In particular, if $M$ is Minkowski spacetime, then this functor encodes the action of the Poincar\'e group.

 A similar approach can be taken to conformal field theory.
 A conformal net is a functor from a category of open intervals in $S^1$ to von~Neumann algebras (satisfying further axioms).
 See, e.g., \cite{gl1996}.